Uoriou/Automated-Health-Clinic-Management/README.md

-# Automated Health Clinic Management System
+# Automated Health Clinic Management System (AHCM)

 ## Project Scope / Project Objectives
 The local community health clinic is transitioning from a paper-based system to a